solarwinds/uamsclient-puppet/REFERENCE.md

 Data type: `Optional[Boolean]`

-Optional variable is used to set Agent as managed locally by configuration file.
+Optional variable is used to set Agent as managed locally through configuration file.

 Default value: `undef`